Normal force examples

 Book

 When a book is placed on a table, it remains in position without sinking through the surface.
 This is because the table exerts an upward force on the book, known as the normal force.
-The normal force acts perpendicular to the table, providing support and preventing the book from passing through.
+The normal force, acting perpendicular to the table, supports the book and prevents it from passing through.
 In other words, the normal force acts as a barrier that keeps the book securely on the table.

 Water bottle